gabenespoli/phzlab/README.md

 PHZLAB can combine all .phz files in a given folder into a single PHZ variable.
-This lets you apply processing functions to the whole dataset at once, and allows you easily make plots plots that include all data.
+This lets you apply processing functions to the whole dataset at once, and allows you easily make plots that include all data.
 ```matlab
 PHZ = phz_combine('phzfiles');
 ```